 2] Clear display cache

-If your display problems with external monitor persist when connected to the Surface Dock, it is recommended to clear the display cache.
+If your display problems with the external monitor persist when connected to the Surface Dock, it is recommended to clear the display cache.
 Follow the below steps to fix the display issues.

 Detach Surface from the Surface Dock